lbryio/lbry.com/content/faq/multisig.md

 ## Ledger hardware wallet with LBRY Vault {#HW}

 You can use your Ledger device with LBRY Vault to store LBC.
-Please follow [these directions on how to install it on your device](https://github.com/tzarebczan/ledger-app-btc/releases/tag/lbry) and then use the above directions to setup a new wallet.
+Please follow [these directions on how to install it on your device](https://support.ledger.com/hc/en-us/articles/360012122999-LBRY-LBRY-) and then use the above directions to setup a new wallet.

 For a normal account (non-multisignature), you will choose **Standard wallet** when setting up the device, and then **Use a hardware device**, and then follow the prompts.

-Official support with Ledger will be coming at a later date.
+Official support with Ledger Live is coming at a later date.

 ## LBRY Vault wallet file location {#backup}